How to Choose one or more Amazon FBA Prep Services for your FBA business

 For many, especially the larger sellers, this will not be an option.
 They may have already grown beyond their capacity to process the amount of shipments they receive from online retailers, wholesalers, or imports, and need a Third Party Fulfillment Service to handle receiving their orders.
 In addition to prepping, these 3rd-party services can receive shipments, hold the items until all orders are received (or even longer), palletize when necessary to save inbound shipping costs to Amazon, and provide other services that neither a small seller working out of their home, nor a large seller sitting on the beach with their laptop would be able to do.

 Keep in mind that not all items need to be prepped.
 As always, Amazon reserves the right to split shipments to be sent to multiple Fulfillment Centers.
 Do not be surprised if Amazon starts demanding that items needing Prep Services be shipped separately from items that do not need to be prepped.
 It is also worth noting that Amazon may decide at any time to discontinue providing this service, so it would be a good idea to have a backup plan in any event.

 The Prep Centers listed below stand ready to assist you in getting your goods prepped and delivered to the Amazon FBA Warehouse where they can be sold.
+Besides for the US, there are also FBA Prep Services from all over the world, whether you need an Amazon FBA Prep Company in the UK or another country in Europe, Asia, Australia, or Canada.
 Not sure what you need?
 Watch the short video at the top of the page to learn how to choose the Amazon FBA Prep Service that is right for your business.